Chorus-bdd/Chorus-bdd.github.io/pages/LanguageExtensions/Configurations.md

 ###Configuration-specific config files###

-An alternative way to manage config specific properties, if you don't want to use the configurations.configName prefix, is to put properties into a properties file which has -configName appended to the name - e.g. myFeature-myConfig.properties
+An alternative way to manage config-specific properties, if you don't want to use the configurations.configName prefix, is to put properties into a properties file which has -configName appended to the name - e.g. myFeature-myConfig.properties

 See [Handler Configuration](/pages/Handlers/HandlerConfiguration) for more details